fran-gen/gluco-wAIse/README.md

 1. **Conversational Q&A**: Users can ask questions about diabetes-related nutrition.
 The assistant uses a Retrieval-Augmented Generation (RAG) approach to search a custom-built knowledge base of Q&A pairs and respond accurately.

-2. **Visual Food Analysis (UI only)**: In the Chainlit web UI, users can upload images (e.g., of meals).
+2. **Visual Food Analysis (UI only)**: In the Chainlit web UI, users can upload food images (e.g., of meals).
 The assistant uses a Vision Language Model (VLM) to analyze the image and evaluate whether the food aligns with diabetic dietary recommendations.

    - PDF files can also be uploaded to dynamically update the knowledge base, which is embedded into a new FAISS vector store.
 This feature is still in development.
    - Optionally, the assistant can generate Word documents upon request using an integrated tool.